 4 – Give Parents All of the Information Ahead of Time

-Prevent surprises at the meeting as much as possible by giving parents advance copies of the IEP draft, a sheet defining special ed/IEP terminology, and any other important information that they need to know.
+Prevent surprises at the meeting as much as possible by giving parents advance copies of the proposed draft IEP, a sheet defining special ed/IEP terminology, and any other important information that they need to know.
 Whether they review it ahead of time is up to them, but it can save a lot of frustration by allowing them to review the documents ahead of time.

 5 – Realize Parents Come to the Table with Many Emotions